Lisa Reynolds: Oregon State Senate

 Upon Senator Elizabeth Steiner's resignation to become Oregon State Treasurer, the Multnomah County Commission appointed Reynolds to replace her in the Oregon State Senate.
 Reynolds, having already won re-election to the house just two weeks prior, was replaced in the house by Mari Watanabe, who became the first Japanese American to ever serve in either branch of the Oregon Legislature.

 For the 2025 session, Reynolds was appointed chair of the Early Childhood and Behavioral Health Committee, and was also appointed to the Human Services and Health Care Committees.

 In 2025, Reynolds co-sponsored Senate Bill 28, which would require commercial insurers to reimburse independent primary care clinics at similar rates to hospital-owned clinics.
 Reynolds, a doctor, faced criticisms of a conflict of interest.
 The Legislative Counsel found that Reynolds qualifies for a "class exemption," a rule which allows public officials to take official action that would equally impact all members of a group.

 Personal life

-Reynolds has one sister and two brothers, one of whom, Pat, suffers from schizophrenia.
+Reynolds has one sister and two brothers, one of whom, Pat, has schizophrenia.
 She resides in North Bethany.